 Other nearby markers.
-At least 4 other markers are within 4 miles of this marker From Trail to Town (about 500 feet away, measured in a direct line); Welcome to Boggsville (approx. 0.2 miles away); Welcome to Bent County (approx. 1.6 miles away); Santa Fe Trail (approx. 3.7 miles away).
+At least 4 other markers are within 4 miles of this marker, measured as the crow flies.
+Welcome to Bent County (approx. 2.8 miles away); Welcome to Boggsville (approx. 3.6 miles away); From Trail to Town (approx. 3.6 miles away); Boggsville (approx. 3.7 miles away).

 More about this marker.
 This marker was moved from its original site in the Caddoa Creek area when the dam for John Martin Reservoir was being constructed.

 Also see . . .
 Significance of the Mountain Branch of the Santa Fe Trail.
 (Submitted on June 27, 2018, by Mark Hilton of Montgomery, Alabama.)